at-oliverapps/media3-compose-utils/README.md

 /**
  * A helper extension to easily get a List<MediaItem> from the Player.
  * Place this in a 'PlayerExtensions.kt' file.
- */
-private val Player.mediaItems: List<MediaItem>
+ * You shouldnt ideally don't use this method as you prob get your data from a database and manage your list by yourself */ private val Player.mediaItems: List<MediaItem>
     get() = object : AbstractList<MediaItem>() {